absahu050/pubsub/src/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.gsk.pubsub.pubsub-poc' is invalid and this project uses 'com.gsk.pubsub.pubsub_poc' instead.
+* The original package name 'com.poc.pubsub-poc' is invalid and this project uses 'com.poc.pubsub_poc' instead.

 # Getting Started